 The Company determined the Supply Agreement has stand-alone value under the scope of ASC 606 and should not be combined with the Akebia License Agreement.
-Given that the Supply Agreement can be terminated at any time without cause with 30 days' days' notice, the Company deemed the Supply Agreement to be a month-to-month contract.
+Given that the Supply Agreement can be terminated at any time without cause with 30 days' notice, the Company deemed the Supply Agreement to be a month-to-month contract.
 The manufacturing of the Initial Supply by the Company represents a single performance obligation and consideration related to the manufacturing costs will be recognized over time as costs are incurred.
-The Company did There was not record any revenue for the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2023.
-The Company recorded \$0.3 million recognized as revenue from part of the Supply Agreement in the nine three months ended September 30, 2022.
-March 31, 2024 and 2023.
+There was no revenue recognized as part of the Supply Agreement in the three and six months ended March 31, 2024 June 30, 2024 and 2023.